stonecharioteer/notes-deprecated/books/how-linux-works/README.md

 in question has.
 The first set is the owner, the second is the group members, the third group is everyone else.

+Protip: Use `groups` to figure out what groups your userid belongs to.

 #### Modifying Permissions